enduringwriter/enduringwriter/README.md

 <!--- Snapshot of Events -->
 - 🔜 DS program begins **17Jan2023!** and I am excited

-- I look forward to meeting fellow classmates to collaborate on projects
+- I look forward to meeting classmates and collaborating on projects
 - Served in the **US Army** in logistics, public affairs, media, and chemical

-- Graduated with a BSc in **Chemistry** from Texas A&M University
+- Graduated with a B.Sc. in **Chemistry** from Texas A&M University

-- Graduated with a BSc in **Integrative Studies** (music, business, and creative writing) from University of North Texas
+- Graduated with a B.Sc. in **Integrative Studies** from University of North Texas
 - Want to chat? **$1** for questions, **$1** for answers.
 No rounding, no infinite limits, and no IOUs!
 - 📫 Reach me at **keith.stateson@gmail.com**
 <br>

 <!--- My Websites -->